 Lana and May are a very long way from home.

 When tragedy strikes and the girls lose their father, their mother is unable to cope.
-When she fails to recover from the surprise birth of another child, all three girls are sent to an orphanage.
-Lana is determined to keep her sisters together but when baby Tina is cruelly taken from them, she must face the possibility of their family being torn apart – perhaps forever...
+When she fails to recover from the surprise birth of another child all three girls are sent to an orphanage.
+Lana is determined to keep her sisters together but when baby Tina gets adopted, she must admit their family is about to be torn apart – perhaps for ever...